Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 Understanding more about the controls at your disposal will help you navigate any type of game system.
-So, start with asking, “What are gaming headset controls?”
+So, start by asking, “What are gaming headset controls?”

 The best way to check for high latency is to plug in your over-ear headphones and check the audio quality.
 Keep in mind that low battery life will increase latency, so make sure your battery is fully charged if using a wireless model.

 Also, ensure background noise is low.
-Otherwise, any ambient sound will interfere with checking the game audio performance.
+Otherwise, any ambient sound will interfere with checking the game’s audio performance.

 You can also look into your bandwidth and check the performance of your router.
 Some tricks help bring back robust audio transmission if you’re not receiving high-quality sound.